Current Course Vacancies

 - Knowledge of Low Voltage Electrical systems

-To understand the depth of knowledge required of a Coxswain EX38, Coxswain (NC2) and Coxswain (NC1) please download this document.
+To understand the depth of knowledge required of a Coxswain (NC2) and Coxswain (NC1) please download this document.

 Our courses are designed for candidates who wish to complete the course in a reasonable time frame suited to individual work and personal situations rather than taking months of part time college attendance.
 We use the internet for initial training and in addition we have our own training vessel, in commercial 2C survey for up to 30 nautical miles to sea, and therefore we conduct the Coxswain Course in 2 parts:

 - The Initial Enrolment – this involves downloading training resources and completing a number of online assignments.
-We estimate about 35 hours of self study.
 The hours of study can vary and is dependent on your current individual level of knowledge of the maritime environment.
 No face to face attendance is required at this time however our trainers are available 7 days a week for assistance and questions.
-In addition, if you have limited or no experience with Coastal Navigation (this component is required for an NC1 Certificate) then we have available our Coastal Navigation Training program with Chart, Dividers, Parallel Rules etc for those that wish to master this knowledge.

 Coxswain course initial enrolment